+• The office of the DPP has produces a procedures manual for prosecutors to ensure consistent and effective discharge of duties.
 31. National co- operation LC The FIU does not have specific FIU authority to obtain appropriate law enforcement and other governmental information needed to develop intelligence and analysis; The NAMCL does not have a statutory role for policy coordination; Domestic regulatory authorities do not have uniform bases upon which to cooperate among each other and with law enforcement.
 FIU Act should be amended to specify the FIU authority to obtain appropriate law enforcement and other governmental information needed to develop intelligence and analysis.
-A three year TA project has begun, spearheaded by the ECCB and funded by the World Bank, with respect to strengthening accountability in the non-bank financial sector in all OECS countries.
-IFSA and the Ministry of Finance have been actively participating in discussions with ECCB in keeping with the Action Plan pertaining to this Project.
-Update: IFSA and the Ministry of Finance continue to be involved in this Project.
-A World Bank Consultant has been providing assistance to SVG in the establishment stage of the FSA.
-Update February 2013 Several new staff members with the requisite training and expertise have been recruited by the FSA to enhance the regulatory capacity of the FSA An appropriate amendment submitted to Hon.
+An appropriate amendment submitted to Hon.
 AG for consideration.
 The NAMLC continues to play a strong/integral role as a forum for national co-operation of the competent authorities in SVG.
 Policy continues to be formulated at a national level and it is being considered by the authorities whether a statutory role is necessary for policy to be made and implemented.
 Domestic regulatory cooperation will be enhanced legally and formally under the FSA.
 The FIU is in the process of establishing MOUs with IFSA and will be seeking to do same with the proposed FSA.
 The FIU has already signed MOUs locally with the Royal St. Vincent and the Grenadines Police Force and the Immigration Department.
-Draft MOUs between the FIU and IFSA, the FIU and the Customs and Excise Department, the FIU and the National Insurance Services have been sent to the Hon.
+Draft MOUs between the FIU and IFSA, the FIU and the Customs and Excise Department, the FIU and the Inland Revenue Department, the FIU and the National Insurance Services have been sent to the Hon.
 AG for her advice and attention.
 These are expected to be signed in the coming months.
-Update: ---------------------------------- ---- --- --- ---
+Update: The Hon AG's office is still in the process of reviewing the local MOUs as mentioned above.
+It is expected that they will soon be finalized for signature.
+Update-August 2013 The FIU Act has been amended as stated above (Act No. 7 of 2013) and now specifies the FIU's authority to obtain appropriate law enforcement and other governmental information needed to develop intelligence and analysis.
+The Hon AG has completed her review of the local MOUs and as such it is anticipated that the FIU will sign local MOUS with the following governmental departments within the next month: -Customs and Excise Department -Financial Services Authority -Inland Revenue Department -National Insurance Service -Electoral office